matheusmbar/matheusmbar.github.io/_posts/2022-01-06-continuous-UART-RX-with-dma.md

 footnote: "Infinite reception circular loop"
 ---

-This article will continue the analysis and implementation of a UART driver that was started in the [last post]({{ site.baseurl }}{% post_url 2021-11-14-improving-UART-TX-with-dma %}), but now focusing in data receptions instead of transmission.
-As explained before, there will be not use of TDD at this moment since the main focus are using the UART functions provided by the STM32 hardware abstraction layer libraries, comparison between the methods provided and how to better use them in a firmware project.
+This article will continue the analysis and implementation of a UART driver that was started in the [last post]({{ site.baseurl }}{% post_url 2021-11-14-improving-UART-TX-with-dma %}), but now focusing in data reception instead of transmission.
+As explained before, there will be no use of TDD at this moment since the main focus are using the UART functions provided by the STM32 hardware abstraction layer libraries, comparison between the methods provided and how to better use them in a firmware project.

 <!--more-->